-Sinusitis a common condition in which the cavities around the nasal passages (sinuses) become swollen or inflamed.
-The results can include sinus headache, pain or pressure in the sinuses, ears or teeth, facial pain or tenderness, congestion and postnasal drainage.
+Sinusitis is a common condition in which the cavities around the nasal passages (sinuses) become swollen or inflamed.
+Inflammation can lease to these symptoms:

-For sufferers of chronic sinusitis, sinusitis lasting 12 weeks or longer, prolonged inflammation (rather than infection) is typically the cause and treatment progresses more slowly.
-Often, nasal irrigation and corticosterioid nasal sprays are used to help reduce inflammation.
+For sufferers of chronic sinusitis, sinusitis lasting 12 weeks or longer, prolonged inflammation (rather than infection) is typically the cause, and treatment progresses more slowly.
+Often, nasal irrigation and corticosteroid nasal sprays are used to help reduce inflammation.
 In some cases, when a fungus appears to be the cause of the infection, an antifungal medicine may also be prescribed.

-Oakdale ENT’ physicians meet one-on-one with patients to discuss the benefits and risks of surgery, conduct a comprehensive physical exam and detailed medical history, and often perform a CT exam to assist with the most accurate diagnosis.
+When home treatments, over-the-counter, and prescription medications do not offer relief, that’s the time to discuss sinus surgery and if it’s right for you.
+When you meet with one of our sinus specialists, they will review and discuss the benefits and risks of surgery, conduct a comprehensive physical exam and detailed medical history, and often perform a CT exam to assist with the most accurate diagnosis.

 - Bone which narrows the nasal passage

 - Growths or polyps inside the nose or sinuses